Questions or feedback?

 To Physical#

-.to_physical returns the underlying data representation categorical (pl.Categorical) or temporal (pl.Date, pl.Time, pl.Datetime) data types.
+.to_physical returns the underlying representation of categorical (pl.Categorical, pl.Enum) or temporal (pl.Date, pl.Time, pl.Datetime) data.
 For example, you can use the .to_physical expression to retrieve the bin indices of the .cut expression.

 [12]: